forestofthings/guided/README.md

-# tasking
+# guided
-A TaskPaper StyleSheet
+A TaskPaper StyleSheet that creates an interactive interview guide for qualitative research work.

+(A work in progress.)